joeferner/rpncalc/README.md

 #### deg
 Sets the current angle mode to degrees.
 Functions taking angles will assume the given angle is in degrees.
 Functions returning angles will return the angle in degrees.

+#### grad
+Sets the current angle mode to gradians.
+Functions taking angles will assume the given angle is in gradians.
+Functions returning angles will return the angle in gradians.

 #### rad
 Sets the current angle mode to radians.
 Functions taking angles will assume the given angle is in radians.
 Functions returning angles will return the angle in radians.